 Article III: Governance

-▪ President- The President is elected to a four-year term.
+• President- The President is elected to a four-year term.
 This individual serves as President-Elect during the first two years and President during the second two years.
 As President-Elect, this person is responsible shadowing the current President for training purposes.
-During the President term, this person is responsible for coordinating Board meetings and implementation of strategic actions at the discretion of the Board in addition to coordinating the annual convention and acting as its master of ceremonies.
-The President may also appoint an existing Board Member or Officer as a Program Chair to help facilitate these duties.
+During the President term, this person is responsible for coordinating Board meetings and implementation of strategic actions at the discretion of the Board.
+Additionally, the President coordinates the annual convention (as the Chair of the Conference Planning committee) and acts as its master of ceremonies.
+The President may also appoint an existing Board Member as chair of the Conference Planning Committee to assume these duties.
 In the event that a President cannot complete their term, the President-Elect will assume the office.

-o Prior to the Business Meeting at the annual convention, the Operations Coordinator shall invite nominations from all members via email and ask nominees if they are willing to stand for election.
-In order to accept a nomination as an Officer or Member-at-Large of the Board, an individual must be a Full member of ILABA.
+• Prior to the Business Meeting at the annual convention, the Operations Coordinator shall invite nominations from all members via email and ask nominees if they are willing to stand for election.
+In order to accept a nomination as Board Member, an individual must be a Full member of ILABA.
 In order to accept a nomination as the Student Representative, an individual must be a Student/Technician member of ILABA and currently enrolled in a college degree program or in a post-graduate training program in behavior analysis or a related discipline.

-o Those who are willing to serve, and are currently members of ILABA, then become candidates.
-Elections will be held electronically; candidate bios for all positions will be sent to all members along with the ballot.
+• Those who are willing to serve, and are currently full members of ILABA, then become candidates.
+Elections will be held electronically; candidate bios for all positions will be sent to all current ILABA members along with the ballot.
 A candidate is elected if endorsed by a plurality of members voting via the online ballot.

-o Elected individuals will be announced at the Business Meeting.
+• Elected individuals will be notified via email prior to the Business Meeting and formally announced to the membership at the Business Meeting.
 All terms of office begin upon conclusion of the Business Meeting.

-o Nominations and voting for board positions and other organization business may be conducted online at other times as situations dictate.
+• Nominations and voting for Board positions and other organization business may be conducted online at other times, as situations dictate.

 Article V: Convention

-• ILABA shall hold an annual convention at a time and place determined by the President and with the consensus of the Board.
+ILABA shall hold an annual convention at a time and place determined by the President and with the consensus of the Board.
 Registration costs for the convention vary by membership status.
 At the annual convention, the President, or a representative appointed by the President, shall convene a Business Meeting to conduct the affairs of the organization.
-Full Members may vote at this meeting.
-Initiatives proposed at the Business Meeting, other than bylaw amendments, will be enacted if endorsed by a majority of Full members voting.
+Initiatives proposed at the Business Meeting, other than bylaw amendments, will be enacted if endorsed by a majority of members voting.

 Article VI: Amendments

-Article VI Amendments: Amendments or changes to these bylaws may be suggested by any Board Member (including Officers and Managers), and are implemented if endorsed by more than two-thirds of the all members voting at the Business Meeting or online voting.
+Amendments or changes to these bylaws may be suggested by any Board Member, and are implemented if endorsed by more than two-thirds of the all members voting at the Business Meeting or online voting.
 Proposed amendments or changes must be submitted in writing to the Board prior to the vote being conducted.